-The pre-operative assessment clinic is led by our Advanced Nurse Practitioners.
-You will be at the clinic for approximately four hours, during which time you will have the following tests and investigations carried out:
+The pre-operative assessment clinic is led by our nurse practitioners.
+You will be at the clinic for approximately 4 hours, during which time you will have various tests and investigations carried out and will be seen by several members of your clinical team.